our tips for travelling internationally

 The importance of a toothbrush and toothpaste should never be underestimated.
 These are the first two items you should stash in your toiletries bag.

 Next on the list, for blokes and women alike, be sure to pack moisturiser, lip scrub, lip balm and deodorant.
 For ultra-luxe livin’ and feeling fresh, a body scrub will keep you feeling and looking bright-eyed and bushy-tailed all holiday long.
 Grab a travel pack before you hit the road because Aint nobody got time for dry skin.

 7. iPod or other MP3 player

 For all the overnight trains, internal flights, long af bus rides, you can put anything from audio books to comedy sketches and music on it, making it your own personal entertainment centre.
 Combined with a decent pair of noise-cancelling headphones, and you can really immerse yourself in the soundscape.
 Curate a soundtrack for your travels and when you finally do have to return home you can relive the memories just by pressing play on those songs.

 Perhaps this is your only moment to really relax and immerse yourself in that book you’ve been wanting to read.
 It’s not modern and it’s not fancy, but a good book can really reset your mind.

-When traveling we say 'wherever you are, be all there', stop being concerned about those snap chat filters or those Instagram selfies, stop living through the lens and immerse yourself in the amazing world of our.
+When travelling we say 'wherever you are, be all there', stop being concerned about those snap chat filters or those Instagram selfies, stop living through the lens and immerse yourself in the amazing world of ours.